 The nature of original sin misrepresented in the West

 The imputation of Adam’s guilt to all his descendants is an Augustinian derived heresy which has the foulest of implications for infants who die unbaptized and humanity as whole.
-Yet what is most serious and indicative of its true origins is what it implies about God Himself.
+Yet what is most serious and (dare I say it) indicative of its true origins is what it implies about God Himself.
 Unlike His methodology which is indeed inscrutable (Rom11:33), the Bible along with the testimony of the earliest Church Fathers affirm God’s character and nature to be both comprehensible and adorable from an enlightened human perspective.
 For the Christian already has the mind of Christ – he should not just fear but love and adore the Father for Who He is and the munificence of His providence.
-And so he might, once the latter has been perceived and the bitter pangs of what had earlier been assimilated subside (cf. Rev10:10KJV).
+And so he might, once the sweetness of His providential purposes has been perceived and the bitter pangs of what had earlier been assimilated subside (cf. Rev10:10KJV).

 The Eastern Church has long rejected the forensic (guilt-imputing) dimension to original sin, as does The Little Book of Providence.
 The latter also clarifies the fact that man’s sin is a terminal moral sickness that does not originate from the God-given soul but from the procreated “body of this death” – the intellectual tent/vessel man inhabits whilst in mortal flesh which the Christian alone is given the spiritual resources to master (1Thes4:4).